 This account does require depositors to jump through some additional financial hoops.
-For one, you need at least $100 to open this account (which shouldn’t be too great of a burden), but in order to earn the 1.20% APY, you’ll need to maintain a balance of $100,000 — that’s a lot of zeros to see on a balance for even a cash management account.
+For one, you need at least $100 to open this account, but in order to earn the 1.20% APY, you’ll need to maintain a balance of $100,000 — that’s a lot of zeros to see on a balance for even a cash management account.
 It’s tough to think of (legal) circumstances where you need regular and instant access to tens of thousands of dollars at a time, but the option exists if you need it.

 This account does offer another tier of high interest — 1.00% APY — for balances between $2,500 and $99,999.99.
 But if your balance falls just a penny below $2,500 then you earn a soul-crushing 0% APY.

 Cash management account vs. high-yield checking: Which is right for you?

 As high as the APY can be for cash management accounts, a customer could earn more interest with a high-yield checking account which, like these accounts, provides unfettered access to your funds.
 So why would anyone choose these cash management accounts over high-yield checking?